Wet, muddy legs — and more of your farrier's pet hates - Horse & Hound

 5. You’ve read some articles about horse’s hooves and now think you’re an expert

 Maybe you’ve read something about how all horses are better off barefoot.
 Maybe you’re convinced your horse needs remedial shoeing.
-Good luck with convincing your farrier that any of this is necessary.
-(Clue: you won’t.
-It’s really not worth it.
-Shhhh!)
+Good luck with convincing your farrier that any of this is necessary, unless the advice is coming from an expert like your vet.
+Farrier train for years to get their qualifications, so they should be able to recommend what’s best for your horse’s feet.

 6. You’ve completely ignored all the helpful advice you were given at your last appointment

-Your farrier thinks it would be better for your horse’s hooves if your horse came in at night instead of living out.
+Your farrier thinks it would be better for your horse’s hooves if your horse came in at night instead of living out full-time.
 You think that’s a great idea — only what with family and work commitments, you wouldn’t actually have time to ride if you did that.
 So the horse stays out, and your farrier gets grumpier.
 Smile a lot, offer to make him/her loads of cups of tea, and change the subject every time it comes up.
+Or if you’re serious about improving your horse’s hooves, act on his suggestions before he comes next time.

 Continued below…